Heart Health - Seven Simple Steps

 Body mass index (BMI) assesses your body weight relative to your height and indicates your level of body fat.
 An ideal BMI is lower than 25.

 Smoking by itself increases the risk of coronary heart disease.
 When it acts with the other factors, it greatly increases your risk from those factors, too.
+Make a plan to quit smoking.

 7. Reduce Blood Glucose for Heart Health.